 If, in spite of these tactics, your senior loved one is agitated and staying awake during the nighttime hours, there are several actions you can take to help.
 First of all, remain calm and steer clear of arguing or getting into lengthy conversations.
 Simply provide reassurance that your loved one is safe and everything is all right.
 Identify if there is something your senior loved one needs, and after taking care of any particular concerns, delicately point out the time to your senior loved, and propose getting some sleep.
 The senior might also feel more comfortable in an alternate sleeping environment, such as in a favorite chair or guest bedroom, making use of nightlights or other soft, indirect lighting.

-Contact us at 314-432-4312 any time and let us put together a customized care plan to meet your specific needs, and improve quality of life for an older adult you love.
-To learn more about the communities we serve, please visit our Service Area page.
+To learn more about our professional in home care in Oakville or the surrounding areas, contact us at 314-432-4312.
+Our team can put together a customized care plan to meet your specific needs, and improve quality of life for an older adult you love.